 - You may be charged with contempt of court.

 - You may be required to register with pretrial services.

 - You may be required to take random drug or alcohol tests.

-Finally, even if the alleged victim wants the no contact provision of a restraining order lifted, the district attorney may still object and say that he or she doesn’t trust you to do what is right and is afraid that additional contact may result in further crimes or charges.
-Most times, the best approach is to hire a good restraining order criminal attorney in Denver who has handled these issues before.
-We are protection order lawyers who have been in court and fought in the trenches to get our clients’ rights restored.
+Finally, even if the alleged victim wants the no-contact provision of a restraining order lifted, the district attorney may still object and say that he or she doesn’t trust you to do what is right and is afraid that additional contact may result in further crimes or charges.
+Most of the time, the best approach is to hire a good restraining order criminal attorney in Denver who has handled these issues before.
+Our lawyers have been in court and fought in the trenches to get our clients’ rights restored.

 It will be a long battle and it will test your patience, but call us today to get the process started immediately.
-Going to court by yourself or trying to contact the named victim or his or her family members will usually just land you in more hot water or could subject you to more criminal charges.
-Call us today at 720-407-2582 and begin your defense today with a free consultation!
+Going to court by yourself or trying to contact the named victim or their family members will usually just land you in more hot water or could subject you to more criminal charges.
+You need a strong defense lawyer by your side.

-A restraining order is frustrating, but violating it is not the solution.
-If you want to talk with an experienced Colorado order of protection attorney about your options in fighting an order of protection, or if you need details about enforcement, call the firm’s 24-hour telephone number or contact the firm by email to schedule a free initial consultation.
+If you want to talk with an experienced criminal defense attorney about your options in fighting an order of protection, or if you need details about enforcement, call us today at 720-407-2582.
+Our phone line is answered around the clock.
+You can contact the firm by email to schedule a free initial consultation.